 Other short-term investment options include commodities, such as Gold and Silver, as well as collectibles that can generate a good short-term return if purchased at the right time.
 While property is not normally considered a short-term investment, residential property can be bought and sold for a short-term profit if done well.

-Why would you consider investing in the short term?
+Why would you consider investing in the short-term?

 In my experience, there are only a few situations where someone might benefit from short-term investing.
 The first is to generate an income to live on, which many traders aspire to do.
 This may also be required for those who are nearing retirement and need more income to live comfortably.

-The second reason is because you need money for something in the short term as locking your money away in a longer-term investment doesn’t suit you.
+The second reason is that you need money for something in the short term as locking your money away in a longer-term investment doesn’t suit you.
 There are also those who just like the challenge of short-term investing, which is fine provided you don’t put all your eggs in the short-term basket.

 Before I finish, let me say that while I support short-term investing, I would normally advise that you do this as part of your overall strategy for building long-term wealth, which is different to long-term investing.
-The difference is the ability to compound your returns because you can reinvest your profits, which means you can reap far better rewards then a long term buy and hold strategy.
+The difference is the ability to compound your returns because you can reinvest your profits, which means you can reap far better rewards then a long-term buy and hold strategy.
 Given this, I would recommend a medium to long-term view of investing, while using short-term investing to supplement your current income.
 This provides a good balance between risk and reward.